Glenmead Primary School

 Y5 and 6 – mobile phones

 Year 5 and 6 pupils begin to walk to and from school on their own.
 If this is the case, they are permitted to bring a mobile phone for security while walking unaccompanied.
-Please request the mobile phone consent form if this is the case for your child.
+The mobile phone consent form form parents of Year 5 and 6 pupils can be found here:

 Pupils’ phones must be switched off once they come on to the school campus and are stored in a secure location all day.
 Pupils collect their phones at the end of the day and must not switch phones back on until they are off the school campus.